zgoel317/goel-teiko-takehome/README.md

-The project loads `cell-count.csv` into a normalized SQLite database, computes relative cell-population frequencies, runs a responder-vs-non-responder statistical comparison, explores a baseline treatment subset, and surfaces everything in an interactive Streamlit dashboard.
+The project loads `cell-count.csv` into a normalized SQLite database, computes relative cell-population frequencies, runs a responder-vs-non-responder statistical comparison, explores a baseline treatment subset, and presents the results across a three-tab, report-style Streamlit dashboard (one tab per instruction part).

 ### Instructions